QAAcademyTestUser/QAAcademy/docs/Module 1 (General QA).md

 ## General QA concepts
-This is the very first and one of the important modules of the curriculum and it has fundamental concepts about quality assurance in brief while ensuring the necessity of QA.
+This is the very first and one of the important modules of this curriculum and it has fundamental concepts about quality assurance in brief while ensuring the necessity of QA.

+**Learning outcomes**:

+                       General understanding about the basic QA and testing concepts.
+                       The value/importance of QA.

+**Estimated duration** : 8-10 hrs (Just a ballpark figure)

 1.1	Introduction & Fundamentals